karannewatia/Mycelium/README.md

 - all onion routing code

 crypto:
-- MPC files for decryption and benchmarking for local multiplications, etc. (code/scalemamba/lwe/ and code/scalemamba/python_lwe/)
+- MPC files for decryption and benchmarking for local multiplications, etc. (code/scalemamba_version and code/python_version)
 - EC2 experiment instructions/scripts (benchmarking/)
 - Resharing rough version (re_sharing/)
 - ZK proofs (zokrates/)
 - all graphs and corresponding scripts (graphs/ and graph_scripts/) for the paper

 mycelium-costs.xslx:
-- extra costs that dont come from code
+- extra costs that don't come from code